 Candice Lin, System for a Stain, 2016.
 Wood, glass jars, cochineal, poppy seeds, metal castings, water, tea, sugar, copper still, hot plate, ceramic vessels, mortar and pestle, Thames mud, jar, microbial mud battery, vinyl floor.
 Commissioned by Gasworks, London.
 Courtesy of the artist and François Ghebaly (Los Angeles).
-Photo by Andy Keate.
+Photo by Andy

+Keate.

 Perhaps, in the future, we will see more projects initiated by localized transnational collectives such as the On-Trade-Off collective, which is active in the Democratic Republic of Congo and Belgium.
 The artists in this group employ a variety of perspectives to reveal the social injustices associated with the global trade routes of lithium and its problematic transition to the so-called "green economy".
-The project reveals how the minerals needed for manufacturing smart devices, electric cars, and solar panels necessitate an ever-growing volume of mining that holds disastrous consequences for human communities and broader ecosystems in the Congo region (a theme also relevant to Finland, a country eved eagerly by international mining corporations as a future source of raw materials).
+The project reveals how the minerals needed for manufacturing smart devices, electric cars, and solar panels necessitate an ever-growing volume of mining that holds disastrous conseguences for human communities and broader ecosystems in the Congo region (a theme also relevant to Finland, a country eved eagerly by international mining corporations as a future source of raw materials).
+The members of the collective rarely travel between Europe and Africa - most of their collaboration takes place in the form of exchange and sharing of information, photographs and video footage.